BVLC/caffe/docs/installation.md

 Note that we still need to include the MKL `compiler/lib` in our paths, although we do not explicitly link against this directory in the Makefile.

 Further note that these paths are for Anaconda python.
 For homebrew python, substitute `/usr/local/Cellar/python/2.7.6/Frameworks/Python.framework/Versions/2.7` for `/path/to/anaconda`.

+## Hardware Questions

+**Laboratory Tested Hardware**: Berkeley Vision runs Caffe with k40s, k20s, and Titans including models at ImageNet/ILSVRC scale.
+We also run on GTX series cards and GPU-equipped MacBook Pros.
+We have not encountered any trouble in-house with devices with CUDA capability >= 3.0.
+All reported hardware issues thus-far have been due to GPU configuration, overheating, and the like.

+**CUDA compute capability**: devices with compute capability <= 2.0 may have to reduce CUDA thread numbers and batch sizes due to hardware constraints.
+Your mileage may vary.

+Refer to the project's issue tracker for [hardware/compatibility](https://github.com/BVLC/caffe/issues?labels=hardware%2Fcompatibility&page=1&state=open).